ansyblenetwork/aquietlife/_posts/2021-07-05-liquidity.md

 ---
-title: "Tactics III: Favoring illiquid strikes"
+title: "Options Tactics III: Favoring illiquid strikes"
 ---

 Given the opportunity, you should trade options at strikes with low liquidity.
 This is fairly obvious to me, but I have never heard anyone recommend it.